-In the 1920s natural gas was discovered in the area surrounding Ulysses.
+In the 1920s, natural gas was discovered in the area surrounding Ulysses.
 The Hugoton natural gas field called “The Gas Capital of the United States” spans over 4,800 square miles.
-This discovery led to strong area of prosperity.
+This discovery led to a strong area of prosperity.

 In 1921, the town name was officially changed to “Ulysses” rather than “New Ulysses.”

 Today, a portion of the Ulysses high school grounds is on the old site of Appomattox.
 Part of the old Hotel Edwards is a feature of the local museum, and history abounds at nearby Wagon Bed Spring, south of town.

 The vast plains that surround Ulysses afford the most spectacular sunrises and sunsets that one has ever seen.
 For the hunting enthusiast, the area is renowned for its excellent deer and pheasant hunting.

 The famous watering spot along the Santa Fe Trail, Wagon Bed Spring, is located ten miles south of Ulysses.
 The Cimarron cutoff was a risk to those early travelers, as the journey was periled with dry creek beds and frequent Indian attacks.
 However, many were willing to take the risk to save hundreds of miles of travel rather than taking the “safer” trail through Colorado.
 The “La Jornada,” as the dry crossing between the Cimarron and the Arkansas Rivers became known, was the shortest road from Fort Leavenworth, Kansas, to the Southwest.
 Near here, noted Western explorer and fur trader Jedediah Smith spent four days without water and was killed by Comanche Indians just as he reached the river.